-Today our weeknight dinner becomes more interesting with flavorsome capsicum curry or green pepper curry however you call it.
-This is very simple and brings home the Indian restaurant with simple ingredients available in your pantry.
-This capsicum masala curry is good to serve with rice or roti or naan bread.
+This is simple and brings home the Indian restaurant with simple ingredients in your pantry.
+This capsicum masala curry is good to serve with rice, roti, or naan bread.

-I know for many of us, including me interested in recreating the restaurant-style food at home.
-But the sad part is that the copycat restaurant recipes attached with long-listed ingredients and lengthy process of making.
-That makes everyone to stay away from the Indian copy cat recipes.
-But this Indian bell pepper curry does not involve any of these and these types of small surprises make our life easy and satisfying.
+That makes everyone stay away from the Indian copycat recipes.
+But this Indian bell pepper curry does not involve any of these, and these small surprises make our lives easy and satisfying.

-If you are new to Indian cooking, you should start from the simple recipes likes this Indian masala curry.
-Which will give you enough confidence to step on the next level of exploration.
+If you are new to Indian cooking, you should start with simple recipes like this Indian masala curry, giving you enough confidence to step onto the next level of exploration.

-But let me not stop here, I have shared a tip that I have learned so far from my cooking.
-With this crucial tip, you can make this capsicum curry to the authentic restaurant-style dish and additionally, you can master almost all the Indian recipes.
+But let me not stop here; I have shared a tip I have learned so far from my cooking.
+With this crucial tip, you can make this capsicum curry into an authentic restaurant-style dish and additionally, you can master almost all the Indian recipes.

 The other Indian curry recipes you may like

 - salmon curry recipe

 - Avial-Kerala vegetable curry

 This is a versatile recipe of all Indian curry recipes made with minimal ingredients but with a high impact on flavors and taste.